Spring Tides & Barn Owls

 Gliding effortless over the farmland, always scanning the ground below.
 Amazing birds that have captivated me from childhood with their sudden appearance, gaining eye contact with you for a split second then disappearing as quick as they arrived.
 They truly are the masters of this habitat, never failing to get your heart rate racing once they appear and go about the job they were so well equipped to do.

 Barn Owls have amazing me since childhood and I know many good places to see and photograph this owl in Norfolk.
-Click here to see a slideshow of three years of work.
+Click here to see a slideshow of years of work.
 A lot of these images where taken in Norfolk.

 I will be running these days each month, passing on my expert knowledge of this area and this amazing event in nature’s calendar and also my true and real passion for Barn Owls.
 If you’d like to join me or find out more information on these days then send me an email.
 To book just fill in the booking form at the base of this page.